SeanDaniels/structures-algorithms/docs/_topics/01-binary-search.md

 ## Two Children

 The third case can be confusing.
-The goal is to keep remain true the underlying structure a binary tree.
+The goal is to keep the underlying structure a binary tree.

-A common approach is to locate the smallest contained in the node's subtree.
+A common approach is to locate the smallest value contained in the node's subtree.
 This node will be put where the current node is located, and it is referred to as the successor node.

 Locating the successor done by traversing the entirety of the node's left subtree.
 While moving down the subtree, a record must be kept of the previous node visited, the successor node's parent.

-Once the lowest node is located, it is handled by the one of the above two functions (no children or two children).
+Once the lowest node is located, it is handled by one of the above two functions (no children or two children).
 This node is going to be put where the node being deleted is presently located, so it must be deleted from it's current position.
 Finally, the successor is updated to point at the deleted node's children.

 ```c++
 void BST::twoChildren(Node *node, Node *parent){